Dufferin Park Racetrack

 Dufferin Park Racetrack was a racetrack for thoroughbred horse races located on Dufferin Street in the city of Toronto, Ontario, Canada.
 It was demolished in 1955 and its stakes races moved to Woodbine Racetrack as part of a consolidation of racetracks in the Toronto area.
 The track was owned by Abe Orpen and his family after his death.
 Only 0.5 mi in length, it was also called Little Saratoga.
-The site is now a shopping centre.
+The site is now the Dufferin Mall shopping centre.

 History

 After a provincial racing charter was granted in 1894 to the York Riding and Driving Association to operate horse racing and sell liquor, a half-mile track was laid out on 25 acre of land on the west side of Dufferin Street owned by Charles Leslie Denison.
 After Denison died, Abraham "Abe" Orpen leased the land from Denison for CA$400 per year and opened Dufferin Racetrack in 1907.
 Horse race gambling was controversial at the time and the charter was revoked in 1909, although this was due to a legal technicality as the charter had not been used for several years prior to 1907.

 Orpen appealed to Canadian Prime Minister Wilfrid Laurier directly and was granted a federal charter.
 Orpen, along with other businessmen incorporated the Metropolitan Racing Association of Canada, under a federal racing charter, which allowed betting on the site beyond provincial controls.
 The Association was originally capitalized for CA$4,060, divided into 40 shares of $100 and six of $10.

 The track had its stables to the south of the track, along with a winter barn which was also used for offices.
 The public entrance was at the south-east corner of the property, through the stable yard.
 Betting was handled by bookmakers who operated in front of the grandstand and in the infield, and bets were also made on races at other tracks.
 Admission was charged to the patrons, although free admission was granted after the first few races.
 Racing was held into November, and often races were held in the dim light of the evening.
 Judges would hold lanterns to judge the finishing order.
 In one infamous incident during these "midnight races" a long-shot horse named Mulock held up at the turn and waited until the horses made a lap of the track and then raced to the finish ahead of the others.
 Despite the controversy, the bets on Mulock were paid.